neelrami/Creating_Blockchain_Python/README.md

 [References](#references)

 ## About
-This project aims to implement the blockchain technology in python programming langauage.
+This project aims to implement the blockchain technology in python programming language.
 This project is not specific to any particular domain.
 It's just a general purpose blockchain.

 ## Code Explanation